rachelesmee/website/foss4gukonline2020/code-of-conduct.md

 The host and co-host are there to manage the technical and communications aspects of the sessions, and process, and to allow presenters to focus on their content - both presenters and attendees should channel issues and questions through them to help the sessions run smoothly

-The meeting host or co-host reserves the right to place bad actors or trolls Òon holdÓ, or Òin the waiting roomÓ.
+The meeting host or co-host reserves the right to place bad actors or trolls 'on hold', or 'in the waiting room'.
 They will not be able to participate in the call until the hold is removed.

 If there are further instances of inappropriate behaviour (as defined by the OSGeo Code of Conduct) the participant will be removed from the presentation permanently.
 This prevents their return to any part of the event, on any device, so should not be used lightheartedly.